atlarge-research/continuum/README.md

-# Continuum
+# Columbo
+Columbo is a reasoning framework to detect and resolve performance bottlenecks in pipeline stages using Kubernetes' configuration parameters.

+**NOTE** This is an anonymized GitHub repository.
+Parts of the README and framework may have been hidden to keep anonymity.
+Thank you for your understanding.

+Columbo is built on top of Continuum.
 Continuum is a deployment and benchmarking framework for the edge-cloud compute continuum.
 Continuum offers the following features:

 1. Continuum automates the creation of a cluster of cloud, edge, and endpoint virtual machines to emulate a compute continuum environment.